Philosophy Associate of Arts

 Per the Statewide Transfer Articulation Agreement (STAA), you may complete ENG 1021 (GT-CO1) and ENG 1022 (GT-CO2) OR ENG 1022 (GT-CO2) and a gtPathways-approved CO3 course (GT-CO3).

 Per the Statewide Transfer Articulation Agreement (STAA), you are required to take 15 credits of Philosophy coursesPHI 1011, PHI 1012, and PHI 1013/PHI 2013 are required.
 You may choose two courses from PHI 2005, PHI 2014, PHI 2018, or PHI 2020.
-Any Philosophy courses taken in addition to the 15 credits may transfer as degree elective credits to your 4-year institution, which are necessary to complete a bachelors.
+Any Philosophy courses taken in addition to the 15 credits may transfer as degree elective credits to your 4-year institution, which are necessary to complete a Bachelor's degree.
 Please see your advisor and check with your transfer institution for details on how credits will transfer and be applied.

 Per the Statewide Articulation Agreement (STAA), you must take two gtPathways Natural & Physical Science courses (GT-SC1, GT-SC2).
 One of these courses must have the required laboratory (GT-SC1).

-If you take more credits in mathematics and science than are listed, it will reduce the 14 credits of electives needed.
+If you take more credits in Mathematics and Science than are listed, it will reduce the 14 credits of electives needed.

 You must complete a minimum of 60 credits to complete this degree.
 If receiving financial aid, you should only take courses and credits as required for this degree.
 Check with your advisor to monitor your completion progress.